RiceComp427-Spring2019/comp427-hw1-paranoia-ptaffet/README.md

 ## Problem 3
 - Scenario: My car doesn't have a remote to unlock the doors, so I'm building a device that can press the unlock button on the passenger side door when it receives a command from my phone over Bluetooth.
 I'm currently using a challenge-response protocol like this:
-1. The phone initiates a Bluetooth connection to the microcontroller.
+1. When the phone detects that it is in range of the microcontroller, it initiates a Bluetooth connection to the microcontroller.
 1. The microcontroller responds with a random nonce.
-1. The phone computes HMAC(_k_, nonce) and sends it back along with the command.
+1. The phone computes HMAC(_k_, nonce || command) and sends it back along with the command.
-1. The microcontroller also computes HMAC(_k_, nonce).
+1. The microcontroller also computes HMAC(_k_, nonce || command).
 If it matches what the phone supplied, it executes the command.
 - Assumptions:
   - My phone and the microcontroller in the car are not compromised.
   - If it's substantially easier for an attacker to break into my car by smashing the window, they won't bother with attacking the remote unlocker.